eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V16.md

 ## macOS
 :apple:
-The following instructions guide you through the process of building a macOS **OpenJDK V15** binary that contains Eclipse OpenJ9.
+The following instructions guide you through the process of building a macOS **OpenJDK V16** binary that contains Eclipse OpenJ9.
 This process can be used to build binaries for macOS 10.

 ### 1. Prepare your system
 :apple:
 You must install a number of software dependencies to create a suitable build environment on your system (the specified versions are minimums):

 - [Xcode 10.3, use >= 11.4.1 to support code signing](https://developer.apple.com/download/more/) (requires an Apple account to log in).
-- [macOS OpenJDK 14](https://api.adoptopenjdk.net/v3/binary/latest/14/ga/mac/x64/jdk/openj9/normal/adoptopenjdk), which is used as the boot JDK.
+- [macOS JDK 15](https://api.adoptopenjdk.net/v3/binary/latest/15/ga/mac/x64/jdk/openj9/normal/adoptopenjdk), which is used as the boot JDK.

 The following dependencies can be installed by using [Homebrew](https://brew.sh/) (the specified versions are minimums):